-- Use whole numbers.
-When entering numbers, leave out commas (i.e., enter "311346" instead of "311,346"). - Enter 0 for any blank fields (zero). - You can print REDCap forms with your responses at any time.
+Use whole numbers.
+When entering numbers, leave out commas (i.e., enter "311346" instead of "311,346").

+You can print REDCap forms with your responses at any time.

 Tracking your own progress

 At the bottom of each form, there is a place to mark for your own reference whether you've completed a form or not, which you can use to track your own progress, but MDH does not use these indicators to check for completion.
 CHS administrators must still complete validation.
 (You may see these complete/incomplete selections populate red-yellow-green indicators on your forms in the left-hand navigation pane; again, these are for your own internal reference only, and MDH does not use them to track progress.)